unik-name/help-unikname/docs/2-my-unikname/howto-install-my-unikname-app.md

 ---
 home: false
-title: "How to install my Unikname App"
+title: "How to install my Unikname App?"
 ---

-# How to install My Unikname App
+# How to install My Unikname App?

 ## Install the "My Unikname App" on Your Smartphone/tablet